Crystalus Innovation Series | Ottawa 2026

 The Complete Course in Blended and Sustainable Finance 2026

-• Foundations of blended and sustainable finance, ESG integration and capital mobilization
+• Foundations of blended and sustainable finance and capital mobilization

-• Key global finance actors including DFIs, development agencies, institutional investors, commercial banks and impact funds
+• DFIs, development agencies, institutional investors, banks and impact funds

-• Scaling initiatives from early-stage concepts toward bankability and institutional participation
+• Pathways from early-stage concepts toward bankability and participation

 Learn From Global Practitioners